muneer78/muneer78.github.io/_posts/2005-08-29-the-purpose-of-reading.md

 ---
 date: 2005-08-29
-title: The Purpose Of Reading
+title: The purpose of reading
 tags: great-lines
 ---